tytydraco/ExamineScraper/supplements/zinc.md

-> Supplemental zinc may reduce the damage done by oxidative stressors to the testes in rodents that are not inhernetly deficient in zinc
+> Supplemental zinc may reduce the damage done by oxidative stressors to the testes in rodents that are not inherently deficient in zinc

 In infertile men, supplementation of zinc can increase sperm count only in men who also have low testosterone concentrations in their blood; this is associated with an increase in fertility, and not observed in men who are infertile with adequate testosterone concentrations.[[171]](#ref171)